brakmic/bazaar/perl6/install.md

 > perl6 -v

-Now your should see an output like this:
+Your should see an output like this:

 `This is Rakudo version 2016.12-393-ged482ec9b built on MoarVM version 2016.12-113-gd1da1bac implementing Perl 6.c.`